 Data Sources

 Multiple sources of data were used.
 Student-level data included all students in the state of Oregon who took the reading/language arts or mathematics assessments during the 2012-2013 school year.
-These data are summarized by content area and race/ethnicity in Table 1, and were collected as part of the National Center on Assessment and Accountability for Special Education (NCAASE; see http://ncaase.com), a multi-state collaborative focused on growth modeling and evaluating school effect policies.
+These data are summarized by content area and race/ethnicity in Table 1, and were collected as part of the National Center on Assessment and Accountability for Special Education (NCAASE; see http://ncaase.com).
 These data were used to evaluate the correspondence between V and d estimated from the full data, as well as the extent to which V estimated with the discrete (coarsened) data, Vd, corresponded with V estimated from the full, continuous data, Vc.

 Publicly-available datasets were used to visualize differences in achievement gaps in both Oregon and California.
 For both states, data on the proportion of students in each subgroup scoring in each PLC were obtained from the corresponding statewide websites (California Assessment of Student Performance and Progress, 2017; Oregon Department of Education, 2017a).
 Both states had minimum reporting requirements, although the threshold varied considerably.
 In California, the minimum reported sample size across student groups was 100, while in Oregon the minimum sample size was only 6.
-Values below these thresholds in each respective data file were missing.
+Data below these thresholds in each respective data file were missing.

 To map the schools, information on the physical location of the schools, in terms of latitude and longitude, were also necessary.
 For California, a data file containing this information for all schools in the state was located on the state website (California Department of Education, 2017).
 For Oregon, no specific information on the latitude and longitude of schools could be located.
 However, a file containing the school name and physical address was located (Oregon Department of Education, 2017b).
 These addresses were then transformed to latitude and longitude using Google’s geocode application programming interface (API; Google, 2018).
 Geographic information were combined with census data.
-Specifically, we obtained data on (a) the median housing cost, (b) the number of individuals identifying as Black (for California) or Hispanic/Latino (for Oregon), and (c) the number of individuals with an income to poverty line ratio above 2.0 within each county’s census tracts, obtained from the 5-year American Community Survey (ACS) - data collected as part of the nationwide census (United States Census Bureau, 2016).
+Specifically, we obtained data on (a) the median housing cost, (b) the number of individuals identifying as Black (for California) or Hispanic/Latino (for Oregon), and (c) the number of individuals with an income to poverty line ratio above 2.0 within each county’s census tracts, obtained from the 5-year American Community Survey (ACS) data collected as part of the nationwide census (United States Census Bureau, 2016).

 Table 1